A traditional martial art for modern life

 We regularly run six-week beginners’ courses.
 These introduce you to the fundamentals of aikido, including stretching, rolling, falling safely, basic throwing and pinning, and traditional dojo etiquette.

-See our Classes page for dates and more details.
+See our Classes page for more details.

 About the club